pSpaces/Programming-with-Spaces/README.md

 `{ "mode": mode_code, "action": "PUT_REQUEST", "source" : source, "session": session, "target": target, "tuple" : tuple }`

 where
-- `mode' is the code identifying the kind of used interaction.
+- `mode` is the code identifying the actual protocol.
 - `source` is a port that identifies the requester.
 - `session` is an integer that uniquely identifies the request on the source side (if mode is `CONN` this field is optional).
 - `target` identifies the target space with a global identifier.